-- 7.20 North Marston has a total of 22 Grade 2 listed buildings and structures.
+- 7.21 North Marston has a total of 22 Grade 2 listed buildings and structures.
 In addition, the Church of St Mary is a Grade 1 listed building.
 These are protected from harmful development by the NPPF paragraphs 189 203 which require that great weight is attached to conservation of these assets.
 Clear and convincing justification based on exceptional objective evidence would be needed to justify any loss or harm to the asset.
-Local Plan Policy BE1 Heritage Assets also protects listed buildings and other heritage assets from harmful development. - 7.21 Neighbourhood Plans may identify important heritage assets which are not already protected by listing.
+Local Plan Policy BE1 Heritage Assets also protects listed buildings and other heritage assets from harmful development. - 7.22 Neighbourhood Plans may identify important heritage assets, buildings or features, including archaeological remains, which are not already protected by listing.
 The list of non-designated heritage assets below was compiled alongside the completion of the Design Code.
 Their locations are shown on Policy Map 3 of Annex 1.
 The buildings and features identified may not be of sufficient architectural or historic merit to justify listing, but they are an important part of the character of the Parish.
 The policy will help to ensure they are retained.
-Enhancements to the local features will be sought through funding bids to support their management.
+Enhancements to the local features will be sought through funding bids to support their management. - 7.23 This policy will also apply to Local Heritage assets identified in the future, particularly as part of the Local Heritage List being compiled by Buckinghamshire Council.